karlospn/mytechramblings-site-source-code/content/posts/an-opinionated-list-of-tips-for-building-a-dotnet-8-template.md

 # **Don't disable the package dependencies security scan**

-Since .NET 6, there has been no native method that allows us to analyze security vulnerabilities in the packages used by the application.
+Since .NET 8, there has been no native method that allows us to analyze security vulnerabilities in the packages used by our applications.

 You could use a external tool or utilize the ``dotnet list package --vulnerable`` command to generate a list of packages with known vulnerabilities.
 However, this required a proactive approach,  involving either manually running the command, integrating it into your CI/CD pipeline, or executing it through a Git webhook.